Goblin-Delight/AsePackTutorial/README.md

 Credit not required but is appreciated.

+**NOTE**: My files and folders have kind of long names in this example, so if you're not keeping your project at the root of your hard drive, you might need to think about truncating or just making smaller names to avoid Windows MAX_PATH length limit (256 chars).

 # Intro
 Since I've been inundating reddit with posts all about (fred durst voice) my [yum yum bloodgun](https://yumyum.cool/) bullshit, I figured I'd give back a little by explaining a nice timesaving feature for devs working with lots of sprites in Unreal.